andresca94/andresca94.github.io/index.md

 <center><img src="images/t5.png"/></center>

 **Summarization:**
-<div style="text-align: justify">In this notebook I'll use the HuggingFace's transformers library to fine-tune a pretrained summarization module which summarize texts in Spanish using the fine-tuned multilanguage mT5 encoder/decorder architecture.</div>
+<div style="text-align: justify">Used HuggingFace's transformers library to fine-tune a pretrained summarization module which summarize texts in Spanish using the fine-tuned multilanguage mT5 encoder/decorder architecture.</div>
 <br>

 **Neural Machine Translation:**
-<div style="text-align: justify">In this notebook I’ll use the HuggingFace’s transformers library to fine-tune a pretrained NMT module which translates texts from Spanish to English using the multilanguage mT5 encoder/decorder architechture.</div>
+<div style="text-align: justify">Used HuggingFace’s transformers library to fine-tune a pretrained NMT module which translates texts from Spanish to English using the multilanguage mT5 encoder/decorder architechture.</div>
 <br>

 **Flask End-to-End Deep learning APP:** Front-end and Back-end using the pretrained models and deployed with Flask